Broadband Equity, Access & Deployment Program (BEAD)

 Arizona’s Broadband Equity, Access & Deployment (BEAD) Program represents the state’s largest broadband investment in history with the principal objective of universal broadband for all.
 BEAD prioritizes unserved and underserved households to improve connectivity, support economic growth, enhance education and improve health care access throughout Arizona.
 The goals under the BEAD Program are:

-The Round 1 Subgrantee Application window is now open!
+The Round 1 Subgrantee Application window is now open and has been extended!
 Pre-registration is required to participate in the subgrantee application process.
 Learn more.

 Round 1